XuewenWangUGA/SeqReadsProcessing/README.md

 FUNCTION:

 This script will take a list of IDs from a file and then extract the ID associated reads from a file containing  a lots of reads/sequences in fasta format.
-The hash or dictionary algorithem is used so it is very fast.
+The hash or dictionary algorithm is used so it is very fast.
 The minimum memory of computer should be bigger than the size of the read file.

 USAGE: